Adam Cracknell: Toronto Maple Leafs and Anaheim Ducks

-On July 1, 2018, Cracknell as a free agent, agreed to a one-year, $650,000 contract with the Toronto Maple Leafs.
-In the ensuing 2018–19 season, Cracknell appeared in 14 games and posted 10 points with AHL affiliate, the Toronto Marlies before the Maple Leafs traded him to the Anaheim Ducks in exchange for Steven Oleksy on December 10, 2018.
+On July 1, 2018, a free agent, Cracknell agreed to a one-year, $650,000 contract with the Toronto Maple Leafs.
+In the ensuing 2018–19 season, Cracknell appeared in 14 games and posted 10 points with AHL affiliate Toronto Marlies before the Maple Leafs traded him to the Anaheim Ducks in exchange for Steven Oleksy on December 10, 2018.

 Kunlun Red Star

-After spending his first 13 professional seasons in North America, Cracknell left the NHL and signed his first contract abroad by agreeing to a one-year contract with Chinese club Kunlun Red Star of the KHL on July 4, 2019.
+After spending his first 13 professional seasons in North America, Cracknell left the NHL and signed his first contract abroad, agreeing to a one-year contract with Chinese club Kunlun Red Star of the KHL on July 4, 2019.

 Return to Edmonton

 On September 10, 2020, Cracknell returned to North America and the Oilers' organization, signing a one-year, two-way contract.
 Assigned to the Oilers AHL affiliate, the Bakersfield Condors for the pandemic delayed 2020-21 season, Cracknell appeared in all 39 regular season games posting 11 goals and 19 assists for 30 points, placing third on the team in scoring.
 He helped the Condors claim the Pacific Division title in a playoff format by leading the club with 10 points in six postseason games.

-As an impending unrestricted free agent, Cracknell opted to remain within the Oilers organization, agreeing to a one-year AHL contract to continue with the Condors on June 2, 2021.
+An impending unrestricted free agent, Cracknell opted to remain within the Oilers organization, agreeing to a one-year AHL contract to continue with the Condors on June 2, 2021.

-Tucson Roadrunners
+Tucson Roadrunners and Henderson Silver Knights

 Following two seasons with the Condors, Cracknell left as a free agent and was signed to a one-year AHL contract with the Tucson Roadrunners, a primary affiliate of the Arizona Coyotes, on July 26, 2022.

+On July 5, 2023, Cracknell signed a one-year contract with the Henderson Silver Knights.

+Slovakia

+On September 10, 2024, Cracknell signed a one-year contract with HK Poprad of the Slovak Extraliga.